Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 To be eligible for Florida Medicaid, a person has to meet certain financial requirements and functional (medical) requirements.
 The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home Medicaid, Statewide Medicaid Managed Care (SMCC) Long-Term Care (LTC) or Medicaid for Aged and Disabled (MEDS-AD).

 Just For You: The easiest way to find the most current Florida Medicaid eligibility criteria for your specific situation is to use our Medicaid Eligibility Requirements Finder tool.
+Anyone over their financial limits should consider working with a professional to become eligible.

 Florida Nursing Home Medicaid Eligibility Criteria